Nakul9621/Teach-Me-Quantum-IBMQ-Awards-2019/README.md

 # Teach Me Quantum
 This lecture series was prepared for submission in the competition, IBMQ Awards - Teach Me Quantum 2019.

-Our team won second prize in the IBMQ 2019 Teach Me Quantum Awards with a cash prize of $4000
+This entry won the second prize in the IBMQ 2019 Teach Me Quantum Awards with a cash prize of $4000

 IBMQ Blog Post: https://www.ibm.com/blogs/research/2020/03/2019-ibmq-awards/